cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ```
 The `append` method is used to add elements to the shadow root.

-If you look at the Elements tab in the Developer Tools, you'll see the shadow DOM denoted:
+If you look at the Elements tab in the Developer Tools, you'll see the shadow DOM:

 | Shadow DOM visualized in the Chrome Developer Tools |
 |------|